Edgeberry/Edgeberry-hardware/README.md

 ```
 http://<device_ip_address>:3000
 ```
+## (re)Writing the EEPROM
+>[!important]
+>When you purchased the Edgeberry Hardware the manufacturer has written the EEPROM.
+Unless you are the manufacturer, or you're hacking your Edgeberry board, then continue reading.

+1) Close the EEPROM write protection jumper (JP1) to enable writing.
+2) TODO
+3) TODO

 ## License & Collaboration
 Copyright Sanne 'SpuQ' Santens.
 All rights reserved.
 For now - I'm looking into [open source hardware licenses](https://www.oshwa.org/).